tiavasquez/Parent-Communication-Portal/README.md

 5. View meeting notes (NEXT PHASE)
 6. Post announcements (NEXT PHASE)

+### Important
 It is not intended to be a public website.
+It is for team parents.

 ### Login
 Currently there is no login process.
-Anyone who goes to the URL is given access to view and update.
+Anyone who goes to the URL has access to view and update.
 In the next phase, parents will be given sign on username and password by administrator for view access only.
 Administrator will have separate username and password and only the administrator can update parent and team member info.

 ### To customize for another dance team
 * Make images folder the current folder in public/images (dancers images, homepage image)